doofin/stm32-rust-starter/README.md

 # stm32-rust-starter
-template for embeded rust dev with stm32
+template for embeded rust dev with stm32 as of 2023.
+Feel free to contribute via issues/PR!

 # setup
 ```